couchbase/CouchbaseMock/README.md

 Will create a bucket without a password.

-Additionally note that the `ramQuotaMB` must be specified, though other than being necessary for conforming to server behavior, has no effect.
+Additionally, note that the `ramQuotaMB` must be specified, though other than being necessary for conforming to server behavior, has no effect.

 ### Views (Map-Reduce)